isomerpages/jointpoly-ace/_programmes/Joint Polytechnic Programmes/Joint Polytechnic Programmes for Polytechnic Educators.md

 * T&L Mentor Move-In Programme (TLMP)
 * Course Leadership Move-In Programme (CLMP)

-Enrolments for the joint polytechnic programmes are by respective polytechnic's nomination.
+Enrolments for the joint polytechnic programmes are through respective polytechnic's nomination.

-Please click on menu bar to find out more about each programme.
+Please click on menu to find out more about each programme.